Census Dots

 Black

-Of the 1,028 places in Iowa, Lake Park is the 249th most populous.
+Lake Park is ranked the 252nd most populous place in Iowa, out of 1,026 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Lake Park was ranked the 249th most populous place in the 2020 Census.

 Lake Park's White Population